Darim7/FinancialMusketeers/README.md

 This app is aimed to provide a basic financial planner that helps you to plan your life!
 Include spendings, income taxes, investments...

+**NOTE: When running the scripts in the project, we assume users are on an Ubuntu machine!**

 # For Users
 ### To run our app, please follow the steps below